-In 2018, at the Integrate Expo in Sydney, I listed to a presentation by futurist Rich Green where he spoke about how voice-activated digital assistants are the way of the future and will soon have the ability to optimise our lives similar to Jarvis from Iron Man.
+In 2018, at the Integrate Expo in Sydney, I listened to a presentation by futurist Rich Green where he spoke about how voice-activated digital assistants are the way of the future and will soon have the ability to optimise our lives similar to Jarvis from Iron Man.

 Although this idea might seem far-fetched, Apple’s digital assistant Siri already has strong enough voice recognition and neural nets to read e-mails to users, help organise to-do lists, schedule calendar appointments, respond to text messages and recite the day’s schedule through voice activation.